 Angela Zonunpari is a South Asian (northeast India) immigrant artist and writer living in Sioux Falls, South Dakota.
 Her interdisciplinary practice includes texts, books, textiles, curation and community-building.
 It is led by the intention of creating interactions between people; people and ideas; people and art.

 The 2022 application is free and open to any BIPOC+ identifying person age 21+, with a taxable residence in the U.S.A.
 The application duration is based on first come first serve and capped at 25 participants.
 Why 25?
 To not overwhelm our Reviewers and to amplify a circle of exchange and scale that we can stay true to.
 Applicants submitting a complete application will get a nominal payment of $20 as a gestural thank you for their contribution.
 Sign up to our mailing list below to receive updates on this and other Sonnenzimmer activities.

 The program will take place over four months.
 Nadine and Nick will aid in the conceptual development and logistical support of the project, as well as promoting the project through Sonnenzimmer’s available channel.
 Overall this will depend on the artist’s choice of our involvement, and how they wish to sculpt and structure this.

 500+ unique visitors to our website each month

 Funding this Program

 We need to raise $7,000 to initiate this project.
-This will cover the artist's honorarium ($2000), artist's production budget ($2000), application advisor ($500), and two application reviewers ($500 each), leaving a $500 buffer.
-We began setting aside money for this program in July of 2020 and so far have raised $5,352.65 (March 31, 2021).
-We will be updating these numbers regularly.
+This will cover the artist's honorarium ($2000), artist's production budget ($2000), three Reviewers ($500 each), 25 honorariums for applicants ($20 each), leaving a buffer ($1000 for taxes, meeting expenses, material exploration, website, transaction fees, rollover).
+We began setting aside money for the 2022 program in mid 2021 and so far have raised $7,030.34 (as of June 4, 2022).